 The Catholic Church has a paradox.
 Life is supposed to be modeled after Jesus the Christ, who was born in poverty and never charged for his healing services.
 Yet, parishioners are supposed to support the organization and missions with money.
 The law of tithe was never discussed in my catechism classes, so I was in limbo about monetary obligations.

 Furthermore, poverty was pictured as a virtue.
-None of the saints, to the best of my knowledge, except Good King Wenceslas--and even he wouldn't be a saint if it weren't for the poor--were in good financial standing.
+None of the saints, to the best of my knowledge were in good financial standing, except Good King Wenceslas, and even he wouldn't be a saint if it weren't for the poor.

 Jesus' tale about how difficult it was for a rich man to enter the kingdom of heaven and his direction to his disciples to leave their careers and follow him also left impressions on me.
 I began to interpret high, or even just adequate, financial standing as "sin."

 The second house called The House of Finance in my case is governed by Aquarius, an air sign, which is not the best for attracting material wealth.
 I have a node, but no planets in this house.
 So, the pull or drive to have or attract money is minimized.